shinyagroove/LoL-Esports-ML/README.md

-# Predict which role a player played given their post-game data
+Student: Qilong Zou, Haotian Zhu

+Course: DSC 80

+Project 5(Final Project)

+---
+# League Of Legends Position Prediction Model

-## Overview
+## Introduction
-This data science project attempts to create a ML model to predict which role a player played given the post-game data using data from professional League of Legends esports matches in 2022.
+This data science project attempts to create a ML model to predict which role a player played **given the post-game data** using data from professional League of Legends esports matches in 2022.
 The dataset used for this analysis, which is available [here](https://oracleselixir.com/tools/downloads), was originally compiled from detailed match statistics.
 The exploratory data analysis on this dataset can be found [here](https://shinyagroove.github.io/LoL-Esports-Action-Analysis/).

 ---

 ## Framing the Problem

-The problem we want to predict is `Predict which role a player played given their post-game data`.
-This is a classification problem, and multiclass classification.
-Thre response variable is `position`.
-The metric used to evaluate the models is accuracy.
-Since this problem uses post-game data to predict the role of player, we can use any column within this dataset.
+The problem we want to predict is **Which role a player played given their post-game data**.
+Since the  response variable is `position`, which is a categorical value with multiple classes(i.e. `top`,`mid`, `sup`, `jg`, `bot`), we will use **Classification with multi-class**.
+Because our data is balanced(there will never be a team with 5 ADC),  accuracy is totally OK to handle the situation.

+***Important Note***: This problem uses post-game data to predict the role of player, we can use any column within this dataset.

 ---

 ## Baseline Model

-The baseline model is a simple decision tree classifier.
+### Step 1: Data Cleaning
+1. Drop any row that have missing value in any of the column we are using.
+2. Drop all the rows containing team data because we are analyzing position of each player. (each match has 12 rows, 10 rows corresponding to each player and 2 rows that contain team statistics)

-Features used in the model are following:
+> Features used in the model are following:

-`position`: Indicating which role the player has played `champion`: Name of champion the player has played `kills`: Number of kills
+- `position`: Indicating which role the player has played. (**Nominal**)
+- `champion`: Name of champion the player has played. (**Nominal**)
+- `kills`: Number of kills. (quantitative)
-`deaths`: Number of deaths
+- `deaths`: Number of deaths. (quantitative)
-`assists`: Number of assists
+- `assists`: Number of assists. (quantitative)
-`dpm`: Average damage to champions per minute `damageshare`: Average share of team’s total damage to champions `damagetakenperminute`:
+- `dpm`: Average damage to champions per minute. (quantitative)
+- `damageshare`: Average share of team’s total damage to champions. (quantitative)
-`damagemitigatedperminute`:
+- `damagetakenperminute`: Damage taken per minute. (quantitative)
+- `damagemitigatedperminute`: Damage mitigated per minute. (quantitative)
-`wpm`: Average wards placed per minute
+- `wpm`: Average wards placed per minute. (quantitative)
-`wcpm`: Average wards cleared per minute
+- `wcpm`: Average wards cleared per minute. (quantitative)
-`vspm`: Vision score per minute
+- `vspm`: Vision score per minute. (quantitative)
-`earnedgoldshare`: Percentage of gold player earned against the team `minionkills`: Number of minions killed `monsterkills`: Number of monsters killed
+- `earnedgoldshare`: Percentage of gold player earned against the team. (quantitative)
+- `minionkills`: Number of minions killed. (quantitative)
+- `monsterkills`: Number of monsters killed. (quantitative)

-`position` and `champion` are nominal data, the rest are all quantitative data.
+***Note***:`position` and `champion` are nominal data, the rest are all quantitative data.

+### Step 2: Pick and Apply Baseline Model
+The baseline model is a simple decision tree classifier which We will use to predict which role a player played using post-match data(multi-class), position is the choice of our response variable as it is the direct measurement of which role the player played in the match.

 One hot encoding was performed on `champion` column, we did not change `position` since it is our response variable.